This is a complete guide to the Ultimate Intermittent Fasting Diet in 2020.

-It sounds counterproductive, but if you can’t give up carbs completely, having them at night, as opposed to earlier.
+It sounds counterproductive, but if you can’t give up carbs entirely, have them at night, in comparison to earlier.
 This is for two reasons:

-Second, having carbs actually increases the production of serotonin (the satisfaction hormone) in your body, so you’ll feel great after your meal, and not want any more food.
+Second, having carbs really increases the production of serotonin (the satisfaction hormone) in your body, so you’ll feel great after your meal, and won’t feel the need for more food.

 Brush Your Teeth Immediately After Dinner

-By giving yourself those kinds of bedtime cues after you eat, you’re telling your body there’s no more food coming.
-Make sure you stay as far away from the kitchen as possible, so that you don’t get reminded of food once you’ve named your time to stop eating.
+By giving yourself those kinds of bedtime hints after you eat, you’re telling your body there’s no more food coming.
+Make sure you stay as far away from the kitchen as possible so that you don’t get warned of food once you’ve named your time to stop eating.

 Keep Yourself Distracted

 To get yourself to stop thinking about food, I recommend a good distraction.
 A favorite book or a movie can make you stop dreaming about delicious meals.
 Keeping yourself satisfied by reading at night is the way to go!